AmaniAppNest/nv-quantum-sensor-simulator/README.md

 * Dynamical decoupling
 * Finite-element mechanical simulation
 * Physics-informed control optimization
-* Case-specific control policies
+* Adaptive control under physical constraints
+* Sensor-data-driven computational modeling
 * Computational evaluation of sensing performance

 The integration of these components provides a computational framework for studying NV sensors under coupled mechanical, magnetic, environmental, and control conditions.

 ---

-## Related Research
+## Related Research and Adaptive Control

-The physics-informed reinforcement-learning architecture is conceptually informed by previous research on case-specific stochastic policies for protocol-compliant execution.
+The broader adaptive-control direction is also conceptually informed by previous research on case-dependent execution under predefined structural constraints.

-> **DynFair: An Ontology-Grounded Reinforcement Learning Framework for Intrinsically Fair Protocol-Compliant Multi-Faceted Decision Execution — Case-Specific Stochastic Policies for Protocol-Compliant Execution**
+**DynFair: An Ontology-Grounded Reinforcement Learning Framework for Intrinsically Fair Protocol-Compliant Multi-Faceted Decision Execution — Case-Specific Stochastic Policies for Protocol-Compliant Execution**

-The DynFair research is a separate research project.

-Its contribution to the present framework is conceptual: an observed case can determine a probability distribution over admissible execution strategies while maintaining protocol constraints.

-For the NV application, this principle is translated into a physics-based control setting in which the observed physical state determines the admissible control space and the policy selects a suitable control configuration according to the simulated sensing response.
+DynFair studies how a predefined decision can be executed correctly under different observed structural conditions.

+In simple terms, the research considers how the execution of a predefined decision can adapt to the requirements of the current case while respecting the valid structural constraints of the system.

+This concept can be integrated into the NV sensing context, where the observed physical state defines the current sensor condition and an adaptive control method can determine an appropriate control configuration within the physical and experimental constraints.

+The connection is therefore methodological: **the physical model and sensor data describe the current case, while an adaptive learning or optimization layer can determine an appropriate execution strategy for that case.**

+This provides a potential bridge between quantum-sensor simulation, sensor data, physics-informed machine learning, and adaptive quantum control.

-A formal publication reference and link will be added after publication of the associated research work.
+The source code associated with the DynFair research will be made publicly available upon publication of the corresponding research work.
+A formal publication reference and link will be added here upon publication.

 ---